muratk3n/thirdwave/en/README.md

 holds to the security role but it is being challenged by China continuously.

 Another telling example is Serbia.
-Russia's "little sister" that is becoming truly a battleground for Moscow and Beijing.
+Russia's 'little sister' that is becoming truly a battleground for Moscow and Beijing.
 China's trade with Serbia is already surpassing Russia's, same goes for the investment.
 China is challenging Russia as a main arms exporter.

 And yet another story is Covid vaccine.
 We have a detailed text at
 @RiddleRussia on this coming up later this week.
-China-Russia competition is "almost silent" but nevertheless growing.
+China-Russia competition is 'almost silent' but nevertheless growing.
 And it doesn't seem that Russia is winning"

 ---